sbalsky/DressForWeather/README.md

 # DressForWeather
-First project!
-Tweets what to wear for Seattle weather
+Tweets what to wear for Seattle weather, based on:
+ - Open Weather Map data
+ - My personal warmth preferences :)